How do you promote your small business?

 I personally believe social networking for business is fun.
 You can share real-life stories, events, product benefits, user reviews, and so on and so forth.
 What methods do you guys use to promote your business online fast and free?

-Promoting any small business or startup in the crowded area, It means fighting with Giants. (for example, if you have started search engine company and competing with Google, means you can not succeed in your business)
+Promoting any small business or startup in the crowded area, it means fighting with Giants.
+For example, if you have started the search engine company and competing with Google, it means you can not succeed in your business.